Gornalunga

 The Gornalunga is an 81 km river located in central-eastern Sicily.

 The river rises at Monte Rossomanno, in the Erean Mountains, in the province of Enna.
-After flowing through the plain of Catania, the river becomes an tributary of the Simeto river just few kilometres before reaching the Mediterranean coast.
+After flowing through the plain of Catania, the river becomes a tributary of the Simeto river just a few kilometres before reaching the Mediterranean coast.

 Along its course, the Gornalunga forms the artificial lake, Lago di Ogliastro, and touches three provinces, Enna, Catania and Syracuse.